dougeby/IntuneDocs/intune/actions-for-noncompliance.md

 ### To create a notification message template

-1. Go to the [Azure portal](https://portal.azure.com), and sign in with your Intune credentials.
+1. Go to the [Intune on Azure portal](https://portal.azure.com), and sign in with your Intune credentials.

 2. Choose **More services** from the left menu, then type **Intune** in the text box filter.